-The Comptroller of Maryland penalty for failure to file a return is 25 percent.
+The Comptroller of Maryland states penalty charges for failure to file a return can be up to 25 percent of the tax you owe.
 The penalty for underpayment is 25 percent of the underpayment tax due.

-Interest on taxes owed is 11.5 percent accrued each year.
-There is a maximum of 25 percent.
+Interest on taxes owed is 9 percent accrued each year.
+Maryland provides a calculator for unpaid tax interest calculations.

-If you can’t pay your taxes, it is best to at least file by the due date.
+If you can’t pay your taxes, it is best to file by the due date.
 That will save you in penalties.

 Where Do I Mail/E-file My Maryland Return?

 Individual taxpayers can mail their returns.
 The address for Form 502 or Form 505 filed with payments by check or money order is Comptroller of Maryland Payment Processing, P.O.
 Box 8888, Annapolis, MD, 21401-8888.

 All other returns or correspondence should be mailed to the Comptroller of Maryland Revenue Administration Division, P.O.
 Box 549, Annapolis, MD, 21411-0001.